David Warner (cricketer): Start of good form

 Warner scored his maiden Test century on 12 December 2011 in Australia's unsuccessful run chase against New Zealand in Hobart.
-Warner made 123* in his side's second innings total of 233.
+Warner made 123* in his team's second innings total of 233.
 In doing so he became just the sixth person to carry his bat through the fourth innings of a Test match.
 Warner bowls right arm leg-break and on his first delivery in Test cricket, the ball was dropped in the outfield denying Warner a maiden Test wicket.

 On 13 January 2012, in only his fifth Test match, Warner scored a 69-ball century against India at the WACA.
 At the time, this equalled West Indian Shivnarine Chanderpaul for the fourth fastest Test century of all time, in terms of balls faced.
 He ultimately built his innings to a score of 180 from 159 balls, setting a new personal high score in Test cricket.